Asymptotic Theory in R: Consistency, Asymptotic Normality & Delta Method

 References

-- Stanford STATS 300A Lecture Notes, Large-sample theory.
+- Stanford STATS 300A lecture notes on large-sample theory.

 Continue Learning

-- Point Estimation in R: What Makes an Estimator Good?, the parent post covering bias, variance, and MSE for finite samples.
+- Point Estimation in R: What Makes an Estimator Good?, bias, variance, and MSE basics that lead into the asymptotic story.

 - Cramér-Rao Lower Bound in R, the variance floor that asymptotically efficient estimators reach.

-- Central Limit Theorem in R, the flagship example of asymptotic normality in action.
+- Central Limit Theorem in R, the flagship asymptotic-normality result, with hands-on demonstrations.